bartosz-sporek/audit-script/README.md

 - getmac.

 ## Setup
-Everything you need to do is download the <a href="https://github.com/bartosz-sporek/audit_script/releases/download/v1.0/audit_v1-0.exe">audit.exe</a> file from releases and open it!
+Everything you need to do is download the newest version of the <a href="https://github.com/bartosz-sporek/audit-script/releases">audit.exe</a> file from releases and open it!

 ## To-Do
 - [x] Add MAC gathering with adapters menu choose